 Engineered tile can be divided into porcelain and non-porcelain products.
 For detailed info, TCNA (Tile Council of North America) offers great insight on the different types of engineered tile, but here’s the quick and dirty; Porcelain is generally dense, durable, and often frost resistant, making it an easy pick for high traffic area floors like kitchens, commercial installations, and even exteriors.
 Porcelain comes glazed and unglazed, with the glazed variety typically boasting lower maintenance.
 Most of what you see in current tile showrooms is glazed.
 Glazed porcelain is non-porous and rarely requires sealer.
 It’s super easy to clean, and is generally scratch resistant.
 Real porcelain tile is an excellent option for those seeking reliability, predictability, and durability.
 Porcelain tile is one of the densest and lowest maintenance finishes in the construction industry, and is a top choice for those who love cooking and spilling, but hate cleaning and scrubbing.
 In November 2007, CTDA (Ceramic Tile Distributors Association) and TCNA jointly launched PTCA (Porcelain Tile Certification Agency), not because they love unpronounceable 4-letter acronyms, but they wanted to certify porcelain tile.
 This deterred manufacturers from calling tile “porcelain” if it wasn’t, and it ensured the tile sales force was educated on the difference between porcelain and ceramic tile.

 Ceramic tiles are generally less dense than porcelain.
-In fact, ceramic tile may not require a wet-saw to cut, so installation can sometimes be less expensive.
-However, some ceramic tiles are not floor-rated because they lack the durability and characteristics needed for a floor finish.
-That doesn’t mean ceramic tile isn’t a highly desirable finish.
+Ceramic tile often does not require a wet-saw to cut, so installation of builder’s grade tile, may be less expensive.
+Some ceramic tiles are not floor-rated because they lack the durability, density and other characteristics needed for a floor finish.
+That doesn’t mean ceramic tile isn’t a highly desirable product.
 In fact, colorful, hand-painted ceramic tiles are great contenders for backsplashes and wall surfaces where design options are the driving force.
 Glass tile is also a great manufactured option for many wall surfaces.
 Your tile vendor should advise you as to the suitability of each product.
 Next we have quarry tile, yet another confusingly named product in the tile industry.
 Quarry tile is actually not a natural quarried material like genuine natural stone.
 Shocker!
 Quarry tile is a manufactured product, usually thicker than the typical 3/8″ tile, made by extruding or forming and firing natural clay or shales.
 It’s often found and specified in commercial installations, as it is functional and durable, but doesn’t tend to offer a grand array of current aesthetic options like porcelain.

 “What you see is what you get with porcelain.
 It’s affordable and reliable.”
 Desiree McCrorey, Design Consultant, Architectural Ceramics